DJanoskova/React-withMemo-/README.md

 import withMemo from './withMemo';

 const Layout = () => {
-  // this layout is getting a history prop from the router although we're not using it
+  // this layout is getting a history prop from the router
+  // although we're not using it
-  // which would cause many re-renders
+  // which causes many re-renders

   return (
     <>